collective/collective.developermanual/source/security/selinux.rst

 - Linux distribution specific SELinux customization
 - installation paths and other Zope/Plone setup related variables

 The tutorial is written for RedHat Linux 6.3 and Plone 4.3.
-They are appliable to every distribution with small changes.
+It is appliable to every distribution with small changes.

 .. note ::